gvwilson/thirdbit/src/fiction/iffy/index.md

 but it was too late.
 As the drone clattered on the cobblestones, the sergeant blew his whistle.

-Moving as one,
-the squad charged the sailors.
+The Marines charged the sailors.
 A shock stick sizzled and cracked.
 Someone shouted an obscenity,
 and suddenly people were running past Iffy